HarryMerckel/davedude0.github.io/KEITH-2014.md

 ### A little baby robot...

 KEITH MK1 started out as a Raspberry Pi with a PiRoCon motor control board, a HC-SR04 ultrasonic module, two cheap 6v DC motors, an RC car battery and a Tamiya track set, base board and double gearbox.
+Control was through a Wiimote using its bluetooth to connect to the PI?
 ![KEITH MK1](http://keiththerobot.uk/images/MK1.JPG "KEITH MK1")

 Nothing too complicated happened at this stage of development but programming started to get the ultrasonic distance sensor working.
 To start with, I used code from <a href="https://github.com/chrisalexander/initio-pirocon-test/blob/master/sonar.py">here</a> which sends out a pulse to the ultrasonic sensor, then times how long that pulse takes to get back.
 This time, when used with the speed of sound, can give you a fairly accurate reading of how far away any object is.